-Therefore, we decided to create our own measure: Wskaźnik Bogactwa Narodów, i.e., the Wealth of Nations Index (WNI).
-As the Polish economist Karol Zdybel explains, “It tries to measure the stream of economic benefits per one citizen of each European Union member state over the course of a year”.
-Our index takes into account the level of both private and public expenditure in the economy.
-We assume that private expenditure, dependent on sovereignly decided by citizens, is optimal.
-The government would fail to spend that money in a better way.
-On the other hand, we evaluate public expenditure in terms of its quality, not nominal value, assuming that ‘more’ does not necessarily translate into ‘better’.
-We shaped our index in such a way as to free it from any and all accusations of “bias” on the private sector.
-We granted a sort of a head start to government spending, described in detail in the chapter on methodology.
+The Warsaw Enterprise Institute, building on previous achievements in this area, has created its own measure, the Wealth of Nations Index, which – as the author of the method and calculations, economist Karol Zdybel, explains – attempts to measure the stream of economic benefits per citizen of each EU country over the course of a year.
+Our indicator takes into account the level of private spending in the economy and public spending.
+We assume that private spending, as that which is sovereignly decided by citizens, is optimal.
+The government would not do anything better with this money.
+On the other hand, we evaluate public spending in terms of its quality, not its nominal value, based on the assumption that more does not necessarily mean better.
+We constructed the index in such a way as to free it from the accusation of “bias” – we gave government spending a certain bonus, described in the section on methodology.